I may be biased, but some of my favorite social media accounts are run by the Denver Broncos.

 They are all about their brand, and make updates where they’re needed.

 Of course, if you look at the page, Broncos blue and orange is everywhere.
 They tout the history of the organization.
 But even more interesting now is their creation of a new hashtag.
 The Broncos used the #UnitedinOrange in 2015 and before that, but they have a new hashtag out – #Horsepower.
 To me, this hashtag suggests a reinvigorating of the brand.
 They already have unity with their fans — now they’re about moving into the future.
 With #UnitedinOrange, the Broncos were gathering strength.
 Now they’re on the move, and so the brand has to be as well.
 The Broncos demonstrate that it’s important to evaluate your messaging, and make sure it’s still what you want to be projecting.

 The Broncos know how to give hungry fans what they want — more and more information about players, upcoming games, and strategies.
 Each account posts several times a day, and the content is relevant.
 They live-tweet/post during games, ensuring that fans who aren’t able to make it to a television can still participate and know what is going on.
 They also post a lot of video — showing incredible plays and what is going on in practice.
 Because they are posting frequently about what their fans care about, the Broncos are able to drive a lot of engagement on each post.

 There’s a lot to learn from the Broncos and their social media accounts, especially regarding the specific use of social media platforms.
-Consider their social media playbook, run through a few plays, and you too can be a social media champion.
+Consider their social media marketing playbook, run through a few plays, and you too can be a social media champion.